The B-Side: Elsa Dorfman's Portrait PhotographyLanguage, nudity

 “I think one thing about having all the pictures,” she says, “is you sort of search for the narrative.
 But there probably is no narrative.
 It’s just what happened.
 It doesn’t go by a script.”

-Join us for a special screening of The B-Side featuring a video introduction from director Errol Morris and a post-screening Q&A with producer Robert Fernandez on Tuesday 6 March at 6.30pm.
+Join us for a special screening of The B-Side featuring a video introduction from director Errol Morris and a post-screening Q&A between journalist Rachael Brown and producer Robert Fernandez on Tuesday 6 March at 6.30pm.

 Robert Fernandez is CEO/Co-Owner of Moxie Pictures and executive producer of Dina, Alphago, The B-Side and Netflix series Wormwood.
 He has worked with Errol Morris for the last 20 years.

 Rachael Brown is a broadcast journalist with over 15 years experience at the ABC.
 She is the creator, investigator and host of Trace, the Walkley Award-winning true crime podcast.